|

 tunnel at Marsden heading towards Huddersfield. |

-The following are Extracts from Phill's Standedge
+The following are extracts from Phill's Standedge

 exploration.
 See the full set on Phills Blog -